skupperproject/skupper-website/input/start/index.md

 ### Place the command on your path

 The subsequent steps assume `skupper` is on your path.
-As an example, this is how you might install it in your home directory:
+For example, this is how you might install it in your home directory:

-    mkdir -p ~/bin
+    mkdir -p $HOME/bin
-    export PATH=$PATH:~/bin
+    export PATH=$PATH:$HOME/bin
-    mv skupper ~/bin
+    mv skupper $HOME/bin

 ### Check the command